STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Preliminaries

 \textbf{Observed Data}.
 We utilize the stock's historical price data $\mathbf{p}$ (i.e., open, high, low, and close) and technical indicators $\mathbf{d}$ as observed variables $\mathbf{x} := [\mathbf{p}, \mathbf{d}] \in \mathbb{R}^{N\times W \times D}$, within a window size of $W$.
 The historical price data of stock $i$ at time $t$ is denoted as $\mathbf{p}_{i,t}:=[p_{i,t}^o,p_{i,t}^h,p_{i,t}^l,p_{i,t}^c] \in \mathbb{R}^{D_1}$.
 The technical indicators which are calculated from price and volume values, are denoted as $\mathbf{d}_{i,t} \in \mathbb{R}^{D_2}$.
 Each stock is represented by $D=D_1+D_2$ features per trading day, which we then use to predict the stock's future returns, defined as $\mathbf{y}_{i,t+1}:=\frac{p_{i,t+1}-p_{i,t}}{p_{i,t}}$.

 \textbf{Downstream tasks}.
 These primarily encompass the two most widely studied areas in quantitative finance -- \textit{Portfolio management} and \textit{Algorithmic trading}: \begin{itemize}[left=0em] \item \textit{Portfolio management} task aims to construct an optimal portfolio based on the predicted returns to test the profitability of the factor model.
-At each trading day $t$, we obtain the portfolio weight $\mathbf{w}_t=[w_t^0,w_t^1,...,w_t^{N-1}] \in \mathbb{R}^{N}$ for $N$ stocks.
-Each stock $i$ is assigned a weight $w_{t}^{i}$ representing its portfolio proportion within the portfolio.
-To ensure full capital deployment, the allocation must satisfy the budge constraint $\sum_{i=0}^{N-1} w_{t}^{i} = 1$.
+At each trading day $t$, the factor model outputs return predictions $\hat{\mathbf{y}}_{i,t+1}$ for each stock $i$, which are then used by a portfolio allocation strategy, e.g., \textit{TopK-Drop}, to generate the portfolio weight vector $\mathbf{w}_t = [w_t^0,w_t^1,\dots,w_t^{N-1}] \in \mathbb{R}^{N}$, where $w_{t}^{i}$ represents the proportion of capital invested in stock $i$.
+To ensure full capital deployment, the allocation must satisfy the budget constraint $\sum_{i=0}^{N-1} w_{t}^{i} = 1$.